dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 A compile-time error occurs if an extension type constructor declares a super parameter. *For instance, `Name(super.x);`.*

-*In the body of a non-redirecting generative extension type constructor, the static type of `this` is the same as it is in any instance member of the extension type declaration, that is, `Name<X1 ..
-Xk>`, where `X1 ..
+In the body of a non-redirecting generative extension type constructor, the static type of `this` is the same as it is in any instance member of the extension type declaration. *That is, the type is `Name<X1 ..
+Xk>`, in an extension type declaration named `Name` where `X1 ..
 Xk` are the type parameters declared by `Name`.*

 An instance creation expression of the form
 <code>Name\<T<sub>1</sub>, ..
 T<sub>s</sub>&gt;(...)</code>